 The Los Angeles Regional Export Council (LARExC) is non-profit, non-partisan, membership-based organization serving the Los Angeles region to promote and facilitate global trade and investment.
 LARExC was established following the recommendations of the Brookings Institution who has provided LARExC guidance and counsel to continue developing export and foreign investment initiatives to create regional employment.

-LAWA participated as part of the planning committee for the 2018 WTW, and was a Gold Level Sponsor at this year’s Kickoff Breakfast, which included providing on one of the scholarships to a graduating high school senior, Ethan Land from Shadow Ridge High School.
+LAWA participated as part of the planning committee for the 2019 WTW, and was a Silver Level Sponsor at this year’s Kickoff Breakfast, which included providing on one of the scholarships to a graduating high school senior.

 LAWA proudly supports and helps sponsor some of the activities and events put on by the Port of Los Angeles through their award-winning Trade Connect program.
 Trade Connect is a trade education program that provides and co-sponsors a variety of seminars.
 Two of the main areas of focus for the Trade Connect Program include Trade Connect Export Seminars and Regional Trade Forums.